-SAn antonio is a UNESCO CREATIVE CITy of gastronomy
+SAn antonio as a UNESCO CREATIVE CITy of gastronomy

-To learn more about the UNESCO Creative City Network, visit: their website.
+To learn more about the UNESCO Creative City Network, visit their website, here.

 To learn more about San Antonio’s rich culinary heritage, visit these websites